fmaste/Haskell/doc/EvaluationStrategies.md

 [purely functional languages](https://en.wikipedia.org/wiki/Purely_functional_programming)
 the only output difference is its termination behavior.

+We arrived to what it means to be purely functional:

 > A language is purely functional if (i) it includes every simply typed
 > λ-calculus term, and (ii) its call-by-name, call-by-need, and call-by-value
 > implementations are equivalent (modulo divergence and errors).
 >
 > [A. M. R. SABRY, “What is a purely functional language?”, Journal of Functional Programming, vol. 8, no. 1, pp. 1–22, 1998.](https://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.27.7800)

-* Obviously call-by-reference introduces side effects.
+\* Obviously call-by-reference introduces side effects.

 No wonder why Haskell and GHC try to stay true to theory by extending lambda calculus.
 See